-All over Vedic philosophy, a term called “non-difference” is employed to describe reality.
+All over Vedic philosophy, the term “non-difference” is employed to describe reality.
 In Vedānta, this idea is called abheda (non-different).
 In Smriti, the same idea is called advaya (non-dual).
 In Sāñkhya, the same concept is described by the term avyatireka (non-exclusive).
 And there are other similar terms for it.

 This conception of reality is quite distinct from the manner in which modern Western logic conceives reality as either identical or different.
 In this logic, two things are either separate or united; they cannot be non-separated.
 Finally, you must either choose between one thing or the other; you cannot be non-exclusive.